mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 I want to emphasize how `$state` is not some magic reactive container, but a regular value; which is why you need a function or a getter to get the latest value when the effect reruns — unless you're using deep state.

-If `emoji.code` was a regular value and not a getter, then the effect would always return the same value, even though it reacts to the change:
+Here if `emoji.code` was a regular value and not a getter, the text inside the button would never update:

 ```svelte:example {5-6,15}
 <script lang="ts">